silastittes/OU-sim-app/README.md

 # OU-sim-app
-This repo contains the source code for a shiny app for demonstrating 2 regime OU process (phylogenetic comparitive methods schtuff).
+This repo contains the source code for a shiny app that demonstrates a 2 regime OU process (phylogenetic comparitive methods schtuff).
 Intended as an educational tool only.

 [Try out the app here!](https://silastittes.shinyapps.io/OU-fitting/)